MichelNivard/MCMSEM/README.md

 As of version 0.4.0 it is possible to run MCMSEM on a GPU, see [MCMSEM on GPU](#mcmsem-on-gpu).

 ## Patch notes
+### v0.18.0
+ - > :warning: __WARNING__: Due to added gradients in MCM result and summary objects this version is incompatible with older MCM result objects.
+Additionally columns `group` and `fixed` have been removed from MCM result summary objects.
+ - Added `mcmgradienthistoryclass`, which stores gradient history of parameters from a single matrix, with the following attributes and `S3` methods
+   - `.self$df: data.frame`: data frame of loss history, with shape (n_iterations, n_parameters)
+   - `.self$label: character`: original matrix label (A, Fm, S, Sk or K)
+   - `.self$hasgrads: logical`: `TRUE` if the object has a gradient history
+   - `.self$last_iter: data.frame`: gradients at the last iteration (this is always filled regardless of `monitor_grads` in `MCMfit()`)
+   - `as.data.frame(mcmgradienthistoryclass)` to extract gradient history as dataframe
+   - `as.matrix(mcmgradienthistoryclass)` to extract gradient history as matrix
+   - `min(mcmgradienthistoryclass)` to extract minimum values per parameter from gradient history class
+   - `max(mcmgradienthistoryclass)` to extract minimum values per parameter from gradient history class
+   - `summary(mcmgradienthistoryclass)` to extract a summary: min, max, min(abs), max(abs), last_gradient per parameter from gradient history class
+   - `plot(mcmgradienthistoryclass)` to plot gradient history as a line plot
+   - As well as several scaling/manipulation methods, mainly used to benefit plotting:
+     - `abs(mcmgradienthistoryclass)` to change values in a gradient history object to absolute values (note this returns a new `mcmgradientclass` object)
+     - `log(mcmgradienthistoryclass)` to change values in a gradient history object to absolute values (note this returns a new `mcmgradientclass` object)
+     - `log10(mcmgradienthistoryclass)` to change values in a gradient history object to absolute values (note this returns a new `mcmgradientclass` object)
+     - `sqrt(mcmgradienthistoryclass)` to change values in a gradient history object to absolute values (note this returns a new `mcmgradientclass` object)
+ - Added `mcmmultigradienthistoryclass`, which stores all gradient histories as a collection of `mcmgradienthistoryclass` objects (one for each parameter matrix), with the following attributes and `S3` methods:
+   - `.self$A: mcmgradienthistoryclass`: MCM gradient history object with loss history of A parameters
+   - `.self$Fm: mcmgradienthistoryclass`: MCM gradient history object with loss history of Fm parameters
+   - `.self$S: mcmgradienthistoryclass`: MCM gradient history object with loss history of S parameters
+   - `.self$Sk: mcmgradienthistoryclass`: MCM gradient history object with loss history of Sk parameters
+   - `.self$K: mcmgradienthistoryclass`: MCM gradient history object with loss history of K parameters
+   - `.self$hasgrads: logical`: `TRUE` if any of the `mcmgradienthistoryclass` objects contained in `.self` has a gradient history
+   - `as.data.frame(mcmmultigradienthistoryclass)` to extract full gradient history as dataframe
+   - `as.matrix(mcmmultigradienthistoryclass)` to extract full gradient history as matrix
+   - `min(mcmmultigradienthistoryclass)` to extract minimum values per matrix per parameter from gradient history class
+   - `max(mcmmultigradienthistoryclass)` to extract minimum values per matrix per parameter from gradient history class
+   - `summary(mcmmultigradienthistoryclass)` to extract a summary: min, max, min(abs), max(abs), last_gradient per matrix per parameter from gradient history class
+   - `plot(mcmmultigradienthistoryclass)` to plot gradient histories as a line plot (1 plot window per parameter matrix)
+   - As well as several scaling/manipulation methods, mainly used to benefit plotting:
+     - `abs(mcmmultigradienthistoryclass)` to change values in a gradient history object to absolute values (note this returns a new `mcmmultigradienthistoryclass` object)
+     - `log(mcmmultigradienthistoryclass)` to change values in a gradient history object to absolute values (note this returns a new `mcmmultigradienthistoryclass` object)
+     - `log10(mcmmultigradienthistoryclass)` to change values in a gradient history object to absolute values (note this returns a new `mcmmultigradienthistoryclass` object)
+     - `sqrt(mcmmultigradienthistoryclass)` to change values in a gradient history object to absolute values (note this returns a new `mcmmultigradienthistoryclass` object)
+ - Added `gradients` field to `mcmresultclass` which stores an `mcmmultigradienthistoryclass` object
+   - So for example `plot(result$gradient)` will plot all gradient histories
+   - `plot(result$gradient$A)` will plot the gradient history of parameters in the `A` matrix
+ - Changed `MCMfit()` and `.torch_fit()` to store gradient history when requested
+ - The gradient at the last iteration is stored by default.
+This can be extracted via `result$gradients$A$last_iter`, but for end-users most accessible in `summary(result)`
+ - To enable storing gradient history, set the `monitor_grads` argument to `TRUE`, this will also cause MCMSEM to monitor for NaN gradients and incur an early stop when NaN gradients are detected (though this currently does not work for LBFGS)
+   - These two functions (storing gradient history and monitoring NaN gradients) are included in a single arguments because:
+       1. The performance impact of both is very similar, and combining them doesn't add much overhead
+       2. This keeps the amount of arguments required as low as possible
+       3. It seems likely to me that these would be combined anyway
+ - Changed `summary(mcmresultclass)`:
+   - Removed columns `fixed` and `group`
+   - Added column `last_gradient` containing the last gradient for each parameter
+ - Updated `TO DO` list with regard to torch-based jacobian/hessian as (for now) these are not likely to be implemented any time soon.
 ### v0.17.0
  - > :warning: __WARNING__: The name of the `optimizer` argument to `MCMfit()` changed to `optimizers`.
 Additionally, when `learning_rate` or `optim_iters` are of length 1 they this value will be used for all optimizers.
 Previously, if the length was 1 this value would only be used for the first optimizer.
 Please change your code accordingly.
  - > :warning: __WARNING__: Observed and predicted (co-)moment matrices in result objects are moved from `result$history$M#obs` and `result$history$M#pred` to `result$observed$M#` and `result$predicted$M#` respectively, where # is 2, 3 or 4 depending on moments used